Will Smith Player Props: Dodgers vs. Padres

 Will Smith At The Plate

-- Smith has four doubles, four home runs and nine walks while hitting .297.
+- Smith is batting .299 with four doubles, four home runs and 10 walks.

-- Smith has picked up an RBI in 47.1% of his games this season, with more than one RBI in 23.5% of his games.
-He has also driven in three or more runs in two contests.
+- Smith has had at least one RBI in 44.4% of his games this year (eight of 18), with more than one RBI four times (22.2%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.